verida/documentation/docs/extensions/vue-starter-kit.md

 ### Using the `vda-account` component

-This component is used to display a logged-in user profile details such as `name` , `did`and  `avatar` this happens after the `vda-login` component has been used for performing and SSO (Single Sign on) Login.
+This component is used to display a logged-in user profile details such as `name` , `did`and  `avatar` this happens after the `vda-login` component can also be used  for SSO (Single Sign on) Login just as the `vda-login` component.

-- You can listen for an event `connected` after a successful SSO Login , see example code below

 - Example code :